-Data on limited English proficiency are not available in the Medicaid Analytic Extract (MAX) dataset; thus, we were unable to conduct this analysis.
+Limited English proficiency data are not available in the MAX dataset.
+Thus, we were unable to conduct these analyses.

 Section 8.
 Feasibility

 Feasibility is the extent to which the data required for the measure are readily available, retrievable without undue burden, and can be implemented for performance measurement.
 Using the following sections, explain the methods used to determine the feasibility of implementing the measure.